microsoft/teams-ai/getting-started/CONCEPTS/ACTIONS.md

 }
 ```

 > Adding the `Action` attribute marks the method as an action.
 To register it to the AI System you have pass the instance object containing this method to the `AI.ImportActions(instance)` method.
-Alternatively you can use the `AI.RegisterAction(name, handler)` to register a single action.
+Alternatively, you can use the `AI.RegisterAction(name, handler)` to register a single action.

 ### JS